fsioni/StreamTimer-ElectronJS/README.md

 ## Functionalities

-- Countdown or updown timer
+- 'Countdown' or 'updown' timer
 - Set a specific time goal. eg. : timer until 10:31am.
-- Set a time goal. eg. : 5 minutes from start.
+- Set a time goal. eg. : 5 minutes from start
 - Add time during play
 - Select output file
-- Select sound on end
+- Select sound 'on end'
-- Option to mute the audio on end
+- Option to mute the 'sound on end'
-- Choose text displayed on end
+- Choose text displayed 'on end'
 - Choose the output style of time. eg. : ``{{hh}}:{{min}}:{{sec}}``
 - Option to automatically start the timer on application start